 After returning to the United States, Bob and Helen started a radio program called “The Voice of China and Asia Radio Broadcast.”
 Daily, they told the story of their mission works in Asia, and ministered the Gospel.
 The program continued for 46 years and brought many to a saving knowledge of Jesus Christ.
 Many of these listeners and their children form the core of our partner base today.

-Our efforts in Korea which began as a traveling evangelistic and relief tent ministry, during the Korean War, has now grown into 125 churches, 4 high schools with 40,000 graduates, a 90-resident Home for severely handicapped orphans, an Alzheimer’s Home for 190 destitute elderly, and an online ministry to children which receives over a quarter million visits each week.
+Our efforts in Korea which began as a traveling evangelistic and relief tent ministry, during the Korean War, has now grown into 125 churches, 4 high schools with 40,000 graduates.
 To ensure the continuation of our work in Korea, the Peniel Seminary in Busan was started in 1990.
 Due to the interdenominational focus of our work over 1,100 students from 60 denominations have now graduated from our programs.
 They faithfully serve not only in Korea but in the Communist and Muslim nations throughout Asia.

 In recent years, the Voice of China and Asia has legally reentered China through a Bible ministry to the poorest of rural believers.
 Bibles are being legally printed in China and are available for purchase, but only in large metropolitan areas.
 There is no Bible distribution system for over half of China’s population who live in rural areas.
 Here upwards of 14,000 new believers per day are professing Jesus Christ as Savior.
 But, they don’t have access to Bibles.
 The Lord has allowed the Voice of China and Asia to fill this need by providing hundreds of thousands of Bibles each year for these forgotten believers.
 This is done through a three step process of purchasing, transporting, and personally verifying the delivery of Bibles to China’s rural believers.
 We have been told in some locations each Bible we distribute will become the main Bible for up to five people.
 These five will in turn lead three more people to a saving relationship with Jesus Christ.
 This has convinced us that Bible distribution in rural China is one of the most effective ways to evangelize the nation.

 Pastoral training is also one of our priorities.
 The average church in rural China has upwards of two hundred members, yet the majority of the pastors have had no Biblical or ministerial training.
 In answer to their prayers, the Voice of China and Asia is providing them with free Pastor’s Study Bibles.
-We also conduct two-day seminars to train them in their use.
-By empowering these pastors in their understanding of God’s Word, we are strengthening China’s church and our outreach to rural believers is being multiplied exponentially.
+By empowering these pastors with God’s Word, we are strengthening China’s church and our outreach to rural believers is being multiplied exponentially.